Make External Hard Drive Bootable in Windows 10

 To Sum Up

-Three methods have been used to make the external hard drive bootable, which offers you different choices.
-Method 1 clones the system to your external disk by means of system cloning.
-Method 2 copies the startup file on the CD to the external disk by means of the command line.
-Method 3 uses Windows 10 built-in features.
-But using Windows 10 built-in features not only has several limitations but also may cause data loss.
-So if you want a simple and safe solution, choose Method 1.
-If you have a good knowledge base, three methods are applicable.
-Br the way, if your drive fails to boot, you can always refer to the video in method 2 to fix the boot problem.
+To make an external hard drive bootable, three methods can be used, each offering different choices.
+Method 1 clones the system to the external disk using system cloning, providing a simple and safe solution.
+Method 2 copies the startup file to the external disk using the command line, while Method 3 utilizes Windows 10's built-in features, although this method has limitations and may cause data loss.
+If you're looking for a hassle-free solution, Method 1 is recommended, but if you're comfortable with the command line or have a good knowledge base, all three methods are applicable.
+Additionally, if the drive fails to boot, you can refer to the video in Method 2 to troubleshoot the issue.

 Related Articles